abemscac/pies-doc/docs/vue3/props.md

 ## What Are Props?

-Props are **properties coming from parent component**.
+Props are **properties coming from the parent component**.
 These properties are stored in an object that, for most of the time, is being called `props`.

 For example, if you declare your props in a component like this: